krsilveira/Book-Search-Engine/README.md

 To test run in Apollo Server Sandbox, type the following in the command line:
 > npm start <br>
-Then, open http://localhost:3001/graphql in your broswer
+Then, open http://localhost:3001/graphql inside the Sandbox

 [Deployment of application](https://google-search-book-engine-krs-84ac5b7a2e6f.herokuapp.com/)